-Benjamin has a comprehensive employment practice, appearing for both employers and employees at all stages and in all venues.
+Benjamin has a comprehensive employment practice, appearing for both employers and employees at all stages and in all venues (including the EAT).
 He has extensive experience across the full spectrum of employment law, and has gained significant experience of TUPE cases in all their forms.

 His practice includes the crossover between employment, commercial and insolvency law, with experience including High Court employment claims, overlapping fraud cases, and the interaction between TUPE and insolvency.
-He is also experienced in dealing with healthcare claims (see below).
+He has experience dealing with claims regarding Restrictive Covenants and misuse of confidential information.

 Benjamin is the General Editor of the Employment Tribunal Remedies Handbook.